How to choose a care home

 • Availability: What are the current care home vacancies?

-When it comes to choosing a care home, not everyone will have a wide range of care homes to pick from.
-It is important to be aware that your choices might be limited.
+When it comes to choosing a care home, you may not have a wide range of care homes to pick from.
+Bear in mind your choices may be limited.

 How can I find a care home?